Navi2329/Calculus/README.txt

 *startfile in os module was added to tackle errors in windows *from sympy import * was changed to import the needed functions individually(simplify,plot,zoo,N)
 ******Decorations to code to be done******
+#03/12/20 and 04/12/20
+*removable discontinuity was added using limits(03/12/20) *the above was removed as it was useless(04/12/20)
+*A choice to calculate limit of a function was added(04/12/20)